heremaps/gluecodium/docs/guide.md

 * conversion functions are generated to support implicit conversion from the enum type to `std::error_code`.
 * if return type is `void`, `Return<Value, Error>` is replaced by just `std::error_code`.

-### Java
+### Java, Dart

-LimeIDL exception types are represented as Java exceptions in Java generated code.
+LimeIDL exception types are represented as platform exceptions in Java/Dart generated code.
 The generated exception class has a field `error` that carries the value of the error type.
-There are no additional conventions, the generated exceptions behave like regular Java exceptions.
+There are no additional conventions, the generated exceptions behave like regular Java/Dart exceptions.

 ### Swift